Abbotsford International Airport: Ground transportation

 The airport is serviced by Central Fraser Valley Transit Route 21, which connects Aldergrove with Bourquin Exchange in Abbotsford.
 Per the rider guide dated 2017-09-03, it is unlikely that this service will be useful to airline passengers.

 The airport is served by Ebus, on their route between Vancouver and Kamloops/Kelowna and Rider Express on their route from Vancouver to Calgary.
-Ebus is a carrier based in Alberta.